COGS18/COGS18.github.io/_chapters/00-Introduction.md

 # Expectations & Approach

 - Goal: to learn practical programming in Python
-- How: hands-on, skills based course, assignment & project driven
+- How: hands-on, community driven, skills based course, assignment & project driven
 - Lectures & Lab Sections will be used for interactive activities
-- Approach: community driven
+- Assignments, coding labs & a final project will be designed to get you coding

 # Course Requirements

-- Course participation in peer instruction (clicker) questions (8%) and coding labs (12%)
+- Participation in peer instruction (clicker) questions, in lecture (8%)
+- Pass/Fail coding labs, in section (12%)
 - Assignments (40%)
 - Midterm (15%)
 - Final project (25%)